 The eating plan that everyone will follow will be decided by randomisation.
 Randomisation is like tossing a coin.
 It is not possible for young people to choose the plan they will follow.

-For both eating plans, a dietitian will provide your child with a meal plan, and detailed information and support to help him/her to follow their plan.
-They will also make sure your child’s nutritional needs are met during the study.
+For both eating plans, a dietitian will provide your teenager with a meal plan, and detailed information and support to help him/her to follow their plan.
+They will also make sure your teenager’s nutritional needs are met during the study.

 There are three parts to Fast Track: